 At the back of the hall is the Evolution Theater, where you can watch a fast-paced, child-oriented film about evolution.
 Of course, it emphasizes that mankind is related to chimpanzees, but it goes beyond that to include all mammals.
 One of the cartoon animals in the movie is a Morganucodon which the narrator says we should call “Morgie, because she is part of our family.”
 Later, she is referred to as “Great Grandma Morgie.”

 Elsewhere in the museum are casts of skulls from Neandertals and Homo erectus.
-(Read some of our articles at Get Answers: Anthropology that refute such “apemen” claims.)
+(Read some of our articles at Human Evolution that refute such “apemen” claims.)
 Above this is my favorite sign in the Smithsonian.
 I have taken pictures of it the last several times I have been there.
 The sign reads:

 “What’s New in Human Evolution?“A lot.
 The science of human evolution is a fast-changing field.
 Much of the material in this exhibit—which opened in 1974—is now out of date.
 We’re developing a new exhibit based on the latest findings.
 In the meantime, discover where you fit on these two up-to-date trees.”